txstate-etc/web-project-template/README.md

       {"language": "typescriptreact", "autoFix": true}
     ]
 ```
-3. Open project.code-workspace with VScode instead of the folder.
+3. Open project.code-workspace with VSCode instead of the folder.